Tuition, Fees and Financial Aid: Master of Science in Physician Assistant Studies

 Veterans Administration Educational Benefits

 There are many education assistance programs available to eligible veterans and their dependents.
 Interested students are encouraged to contact Veterans Affairs at (800) 827-1000 or visit their website at www.vba.va.gov.
-There is a Veterans Administration Coordinator located in the Office of the Registrar.
+There is a Veterans Administration Coordinator located in the Undergraduate Advising Office.

 Private Scholarships